XANA-Hub/ProgettoTT/TTT (Tank Toccia Team).md

 			- Grab
 			- Release
 		- AI_Recognition:
-			- Identify current      (si limita a cercare ciò che è inquadrato al momento)
+			- Identify_Current      (si limita a cercare ciò che è inquadrato al momento)
 		- Start: will not have any body
-		- Stop: will not have any body, represent the client stopping the connection
+		- Disconnect: will not have any body, represent the client stopping the connection
-		- Terminating: will not have any body, is used for termination of the Actors
+		- Terminate: will not have any body, is used for termination of the Actors

 ### Suddivisione Sprint
 - [[Sprint 1]]: Console Remota e Robot funzionante con solo le funzionalità di base (movimento ruote e braccio)